 Juvenile Life Without Parole Sentencing

-Michigan ranks 2nd highest in the country for juvenile life without parole sentences, with over 360 inmates sentenced to die in prison for crimes they committed when they were children.
+Michigan ranks second in the country for juvenile life without parole sentences, with 356 inmates sentenced to die in prison for crimes they committed when they were children.

 Don't put juveniles in jail for life - By Laurence Steinberg, Special to CNN